 If you want Cubs autographs, you can stand in line at a card show or just order online.
 Fanatics and its sister sites scored big when they wrapped up exclusive autograph deals with a few players over the last year including Kris Bryant, Anthony Rizzo, Javier Baez and Kyle Hendricks, among others.

-For a slightly smaller investment, there’s a team-signed celebration photo.
+For a larger investment, there’s a team-signed celebration photo.

 Cubs Baseball Cards